Which Musical Instrument Amplifier? Your Options and Smart Advice

 Musical Instrument Amplifiers

-Because different instruments have different timbres, each type requires specialized amplifiers.
-This has given birth to the many amplifier types that are available on the market today, including guitar amps (which also branch out to acoustic and electric guitars), bass amplifiers, acoustic instrument amplifiers, keyboard amplifiers, drum amplifiers and multi-purpose amplifiers.
+Because different instruments have different timbres, each type requires its own specialized musical instrument amplifier.
+This has given birth to the many amplifier types that are available on the market today, including guitar amps (which also branch out to acoustic and electric guitars), bass amplifiers, acoustic instrument amplifiers, keyboard amplifiers, drum amplifiers, and multi-purpose amplifiers.
 While multi-purpose amps can usually get the job done regardless of the instrument, specialized ones provide better live sound for performance, case in point are tube amps for electric guitars.

 Guitar Amps